WPMedia/arc-themes-blocks/README.md

 Documentation is located in the [Themes Internal confluence for internal themes developers](https://arcpublishing.atlassian.net/wiki/spaces/TI/pages/2341405138/Development+Information+Guides).

+## Available Commands

+### `npm i`

+Install all dependencies, including nested ones.
+See more on [local paths](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#local-paths).
+The local paths are used for fusion linking.
+On [`postinstall`](https://docs.npmjs.com/cli/v8/using-npm/scripts#life-cycle-scripts), the `npx lerna clean -y` will run, which removes nested dependencies [docs](https://github.com/lerna/lerna/tree/main/commands/clean#readme).
+Any dependencies that an individual block needs, it needs to be installed at the top-level for testing to work.
+For example, the package `algoliasearch` will need to be installed at the top-level for testing to work for the `algolia-assortment-content-source-block`.

+### `npm run test:watch`

+Run all tests for code that has changed.
+Will also show coverage for changed code.
+This is the command to run when developing.
+To see coverage thresholds goals, see the `jest.config.js` file `coverageThreshold` property.
+For more information on the `jest` configuration coverage, see [jest docs](https://jestjs.io/docs/configuration#coveragethreshold-object).

 ## Storybook Setup

 1. Make sure you have an npmrc file with read-access to @wpmedia packages.
 This is available in your [dev settings](https://github.com/settings/tokens).